 Illustration showing how your body processes THC after smoking marijuana.

 When you engage in smoking marijuana, THC is rapidly absorbed by the lungs and then enters the bloodstream almost instantaneously.
 If eating edibles, on the other hand, THC is first absorbed through the liver before it makes its way into your bloodstream.
 The manner in which marijuana is consumed plays a crucial role in determining how your body processes THC.
+THC is the psychoactive component in marijuana, responsible for producing the drug’s intoxicating effects by interacting with the brain’s cannabinoid receptors.

 Detection Times for THC

 The length of time that marijuana is detectable in your body can differ, as it’s influenced by multiple elements such as how often you use it and your individual metabolic rate.
 The process of determining an exact duration isn’t simple due to these varying factors.
 Through several testing methods—urine, blood, saliva, and hair tests—THC presence can be identified over periods ranging from a few hours up to several weeks after ingestion.
+Each of these methods has different detection windows, meaning the period during which THC can be detected varies depending on the test used.

 Typically, THC could appear in urine tests for about 30 days for individuals who frequently use cannabis.
 In contrast, the full clearance of weed from one’s system may take between five to 65 days post-use based on the consistency of consumption.